DISCITIS

 Living with Discitis

 Living with discitis poses challenges.
-You need ongoing symptom management and treatment adherence to keep quality of life.
+You need ongoing symptom management and treatment adherence to maintain quality of life.
 Long-term benefits of treatment bring pain relief, better mobility, and prevention of complications like spinal deformity or neurological deficits.

 Long-Term Outlook for Discitis Patients